Generalized parking function polytopes: Introduction

 \section{Introduction}

 A \textit{classical parking function} of length $n$ is a list $(a_1, a_2, \ldots, a_n)$ of positive integers whose nondecreasing rearrangement $b_1 \leq b_2 \leq \cdots \leq b_n$ satisfies $b_i \leq i$.
-It is well-known that the number of classical parking functions of length $n$ is $(n+1)^{n-1}$; this number surfaces in a variety of places, for example, it counts the number of rooted labeled trees on $n+1$ vertices, and the number of regions of a Shi arrangement (see \cite{Bon} for further discussion).
+It is well-known that the number of classical parking functions of length $n$ is $(n+1)^{n-1}$; this number surfaces in a variety of places, for example, it counts the number of planted forests on $n$ vertices and the number of regions of a Shi arrangement (see \cite{Bon} for further discussion).
 Let $\PF_n$ denote the convex hull of all parking functions of length $n$ in $\R^n$.
 In 2020, Stanley \cite{Sta} asked for the number of vertices, the number of faces, the number of lattice points $ \PF_n \cap \Z^n$, and the volume of $\PF_n$.
-These questions were first answered by Amanbayeva and Wang \cite{AW}.
+These questions were first answered by Amanbayeva and Wang \cite{AW} and Stong \cite{Sto}.

 In Section \ref{sec:classical}, we revisit the classical parking function polytope $\PF_n$.
 We provide new results on the appearance of both lower-dimensional parking function polytopes and permutahedra as facets of $\PF_n$.
 We connect the classical parking function polytope with the recent work of Heuer and Striker \cite{HS} and Behrend et al. \cite{BCC} on partial permutahedra, and show when they are integrally equivalent.
-We collect different characterizations of the normalized volume of $\PF_n$ in Theorem \ref{thm:main_theorem} and give the first closed-form, i.e., non-recursive, answer to Stanley's original question on the volume of $\PF_n$.
+We collect different characterizations of the normalized volume of $\PF_n$ in Theorem \ref{thm:main_theorem} and give a new simple, closed-form answer to Stanley's original question on the volume of $\PF_n$.

 A natural direction is to extend these results for generalizations of parking functions.
-In this paper we consider $\mathbf{x}$-parking functions, where $\mathbf{x}$ is a vector of positive integers.
-They have been explored from an enumerative perspective previously by Yan \cite{Yan2, Yan, Bon} and Pitman and Stanley \cite{PitmanStanley}.
-In Section \ref{sec:x-parking}, we consider when $\mathbf{x} = (a,b,b,\ldots, b)$ and generalize results of Amanbayeva and Wang \cite{AW}.
+We consider $\mathbf{x}$-parking functions, where $\mathbf{x}=(x_1,\ldots,x_n)$ is a vector of positive integers, which have been explored from an enumerative perspective previously by Yan \cite{Yan2, Yan, Bon} and Pitman and Stanley \cite{PitmanStanley}.
+In Section \ref{sec:x-parking}, we focus on the case when $\mathbf{x} = (a,b,b,\ldots, b)$ and generalize results of Amanbayeva and Wang \cite{AW}.
 We establish in Theorem \ref{thm:generalized_closed_form_volume} a closed-form normalized volume formula for all positive integers $a,b$.